alextanhongpin/ideas/principles.md

 ## If you want to move fast, walk alone.
 If you want to move far, walk together.

-Also, you need to want to walk the same path.
-If our destination differs, split.
+Success is a journey that you have to carry others on.
+Period.

+Make sure you walk that path with the people you trust.

 ## Iterate, don't conclude